ahmedmohamed05/bank-management/README.md

 and move them wherever the executable file is

 NOTE: you can move the libraries to your /usr/local/include if you are on linux, After that you can edit the path and use the libraries in your projects or you can leave everything

+NOTE: move currencies.txt file to the directory wherever the executable file is